ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Congestion Control

-TODO: same as UDPCL; Ethernet flow control mechanisms exist but may not prevent the loss of Bundles.
+TODO: same as UDPCL: non-existent.
+Ethernet flow control mechanisms exist but may not prevent the loss of Bundles.

 ## Checksums